 The filmmakers observe that most people have relatively small networks of a few hundred people.
 However the film also shows that some individual have very large networks.
 Groups and people that have extensive connections are ‘network hubs’ (Nasht,S. 2008).
 You can multiply your own network by linking with people and groups that are network hubs.

 It is likely that you are already connected to many network hubs.
-Professional network hubs include your workplace, a professional association or college.
+Business network hubs may include your workplace, a professional association or college.
 You may also be members of network hubs in your community such as sporting clubs or recreation groups.

 People also connect with others on social media which are also network hubs.
 It is easy to support people we know on social media.
 This can be done by giving someone a recommendation and by liking or sharing their posts.